awsdocs/aws-dms-user-guide/doc_source/CHAP_BestPractices.md

 **Using parallel full load**
 You can use a parallel load from Oracle, Microsoft SQL Server, MySQL, Sybase, and IBM Db2 LUW sources based on partitions and subpartitions\.
 Doing this can improve overall full load duration\.
 In addition, while running an AWS DMS migration task, you can accelerate the migration of large or partitioned tables\.
 To do this, split the table into segments and load the segments in parallel in the same migration task\.
 To use a parallel load, create a table mapping rule of type `table-settings` with the `parallel-load` option\.
 Within the `table-settings` rule, specify the selection criteria for the table or tables that you want to load in parallel\.
-To specify the selection criteria, set the `type` element for `parallel-load` to one of the settings following:
+To specify the selection criteria, set the `type` element for `parallel-load` to one of the following settings:
 + `partitions-auto`
 + `subpartitions-auto`
 + `partitions-list`